-This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms. and Azotobacter genera, which positively influenced the mass of lettuce sprouts, providing a 49.6% increase in the biomass, compared to untreated reference lettuce.
-The positive effect was due to the nature of the bacteria of the PGPR group [7].
+This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.
+In the scientific literature, there are several reports about attempts to create biofertilizers based on associations of nitrogen-fixing bacteria of the Rhizobium and Azotobacter genera.
+For instance, Korniichuk et al. claimed to develop a promising biofilm biofertilizer from the free-living bacteria of the Rhizobium and Azotobacter genera, which positively influenced the mass of lettuce sprouts, providing a 49.6% increase in the biomass, compared to untreated reference lettuce.
+The positive effect was due to the nature of the bacteria of the PGPR group ^[7].

 An important property of the Azotobacter genus is the ability of some species to degrade environmental pollutants.
-It should be noted that the Azotobacter bacteria combine well with the bacteria of the Clostridium, Pseudomonas, Bacillus, Azospirillum, Agrobacterium genera, and, most importantly, rhizosphere bacteria (the Rhizobiaceae family) [8].
+It should be noted that the Azotobacter bacteria combine well with the bacteria of the Clostridium, Pseudomonas, Bacillus, Azospirillum, Agrobacterium genera, and, most importantly, rhizosphere bacteria (the Rhizobiaceae family)^[8].

 For Kazakhstan, the most important crop is spring wheat.
 The concept of developing a green economy in the Republic of Kazakhstan sets the task of significantly increasing the yield of this crop.
-Biofertilizers and biopesticides can play an important role in accomplishing this task [9].
+Biofertilizers and biopesticides can play an important role in accomplishing this task ^[9].